Hg24111999/HR-Analytics/README.md

 Contributions to enhance the HR Analytics Dashboard are welcome!
 If you have suggestions, improvements, or feature requests, please submit a pull request or open an issue.

 **Requirements**
-Power BI Desktop (Version XYZ or higher) to open and interact with the dashboard.
+Power BI Desktop to open and interact with the dashboard.